soumyankar/ScummVM2.2/index.md

 	- **Multiple instances** exist for the same documentation.
 This leads to confusion among users, and they might feel lost trying to figure what's best for them.
 1. Highlighting
 	- ScummVM documentation has a plethora of **amazing functionalities that never make it to the reader's eyes**.
 ScummVM's features require better documenting and showcasing.
+1. Consolidating of ReadME
+	- The content on the **ReadME is disoriented**.
+Topics on the ReadME needs to be categorized roughly into documentation(Usage, Guides etc.) and notes(Supported Games, Bugs etc).